 “Yes, I’m really excited for that, I like ovals” said Franzoni.

 “I just did Lucas Oil Raceway, but I like ovals because you have to work really hard with the engineers to make a good setup and with Juncos Racing we have some really good engineers, so it will be fun.
 I think Gateway will be different and (will) change everything, but I think we’ll be good.
 I’m excited.”

 Martin has one thing Franzoni doesn’t have: an oval win.
-Martin won at Lucas Oil Raceway in the 2016 USF2000 race by trapping teammate Parker Thompson behind a lapped car and making the pass for the win late in the going.
+Martin won at Lucas Oil Raceway in the 2016 USF2000 race by trapping then teammate Parker Thompson behind a lapped car and making the pass for the win late in the race.
 Martin’s also looking forward to Gateway.

 “I can’t wait, it looks like such a cool track,” Martin said.